63a16d97ea4816a7f854483da5031469/Issues-solution/IOS issues/When you are looping a MutableArray, then delete its record inside..md

 #When you are looping a MutableArray, then delete its record inside.

-In Java, this will cause exception.

-In Objective-c, we should avoid this kind of behavior:
+In Java, Iterating through a Collection when removing in loop, it will cause: <font color="red"><b>ConcurrentModificationException </b></font>

+Exception in thread "main" java.util.ConcurrentModificationException

+Java is collection, objective-c one is NSMutableArray.
+A reminder for this kind of issue.

+NSMutableArray
+ArrayList

+<b>The behavior is different!!</b>

+In Objective-c, we can delete its records when you are looping the Array.

+> We should do something like this:

             for(int i=0;i<_data.lists.count;i++){
                 PlanList* tmp=[_data.lists objectAtIndex:i];